arialpew/bs-dynamic-import/README.md

 ):
 ```

-1) "DynamicImport.import" take a module path (same as JavaScript API) and return a Promise of importable module.
+1) **"DynamicImport.import"** take a module path (same as JavaScript API) and return a Promise of importable module.

-2) "DynamicImport.load" take a Promise of importable module and return a Promise of module.
+2) **"DynamicImport.load"** take a Promise of importable module and return a Promise of module.

-3) After module is dynamically loaded, you can use >>= (then bind) operator to traverse the Promise and "repack" the anonymous module with correct interface.
+3) After module is dynamically loaded, you can use **">>="** (then bind) operator to traverse the Promise and "repack" the anonymous module with correct interface.
 You can use any module name (think as anonymous module).

 4) Be carefull, if you use wrong interface or don't provide it, you will face compiler error.
 For example, "ImportableMath.t" resolve the anonymous module (named "Math" in this example for clarity) with correct interface.

 **Note :** if you import wrong module or a path who doesn't exist, compiler will not complain but bundler will.

-**Note :** when using "DynamicImport.import" you should provide the ".bs" extension (or configure your bundler to recognize with ".bs.js" extension as JavaScript module).
+**Note :** when using **"DynamicImport.import"** you should provide the ".bs" extension (or configure your bundler to recognize ".bs.js" extension as JavaScript module).

-On final step, if some trouble happen, you can catch the error and react with >>=! operator (catch bind).
+On final step, if some trouble happen, you can catch the error and react with **">>=!"** operator (catch bind) ; always return the same type of expected result.

 ```reason
 /* Main.re */